sylefeb/Silice/projects/fire-v/doc/fire-v.md

 - Relatively compact, ~2K LUTs on ECP5 (2005 LUTs as of latest).
 - Dhrystone CPI: 4.043

-**Note:** While I am quite happy with these results, please note that there are way smaller RISC-V cores out there (SERV / PicoRV / FemtoRV) and faster ones with multiscalar architectures.
+**Note:** While I am quite happy with these results, there are way smaller RISC-V cores out there (SERV / PicoRV / FemtoRV) and faster ones with multiscalar architectures.
 Nevertheless it is quite capable and explores - I think - an interesting compromise in fmax / LUTs / simplicity.
 Also, it is written in Silice :-)

 ## Operation